Updated: May 8, 2025

 Singapore

-Singapore is often considered the best country for expats to live and work full-time, mainly because of how easy it is to acquire a work visa and permanent residence.
-The country has one of the world’s best public transport systems which is well-connected and takes you all over the city in a very short time.
-It is relatively easy to get a job offer in Singapore.
-It is also very easy to open a business in Singapore, so entrepreneurs could not choose a much better city.
+The country has one of the world’s best public transport systems, which is well-connected and takes you all over the city in a very short time.
+It is also relatively easy to get a job offer or open a business in Singapore, so entrepreneurs could not choose a much better city.

-Singapore is an exciting place to work, but in addition to the career opportunities, Singapore offers a great lifestyle.
+In addition to the career opportunities, Singapore offers a great lifestyle.
 From hawkers and night markets to Michelin-star restaurants offering a wide range of delicacies, Singapore has got it all.
 You can find large shopping malls, impressive skyscrapers, and lush green botanical gardens, which transport you to a different world.

 Most of the crimes here are white-collar, and it is safe for foreigners on the streets.
 Singapore is one of the most well-organized and cleanest countries in the world, with a top-notch education system.
-Bear in mind that you need to be financially stable to live comfortably in Singapore, as the cost of living is quite high.
-If you are looking for a country with a low cost of living, you can check out other countries such as Thailand and Vietnam.

 Pros and cons of moving to Singapore